Randomized Greedy Online Edge Coloring Succeeds for Dense and Randomly-Ordered Graphs: Introduction

 The edge coloring problems for graphs is to assign colors to the edges of a given graph so that any two edges meeting at a vertex are assigned different colors.
 Trivially, the number of colors needed is at least the maximum vertex degree $\Delta$.
 A theorem of Vizing's states that every graph can be properly edge colored using $\Delta+1$ colors.
 Vizing's proof is constructive, and gives an algorithm to $\Delta+1$ color a graph with $n$ vertices and $m$ edges in $O(mn)$ time (see \cite{MisraG92}).

 Our focus is on the edge coloring problem in the online setting, which was first introduced by Bar-Noy, Motwani and Naor \cite{Bar-NoyMN92}.
 Starting from the empty graph on vertex set $V$, edges of the graph are revealed one at a time, and the algorithm must irrevocably assign colors to the edges as they arrive.
 The simplest online edge coloring algorithms are greedy algorithms, which color each arriving edge by some previously used color whenever it is possible to do so.
 Since every arriving edge touches at most $2\Delta-2$ existing edges, any greedy algorithm uses at most $2\Delta-1$ colors.
 In their paper, \cite{Bar-NoyMN92} showed that for $\Delta=O(\log n)$, no deterministic online algorithm can guarantee better than $2\Delta-1$ coloring and thus greedy algorithms are optimal in this case.
 They also showed that for $\Delta=O(\sqrt{\log n})$, no randomized online algorithm can achieve a better than $2\Delta-1$ coloring.
-Thus, most of the focus has been designing algorithms for $\Delta=\omega(\log n)$.
-There has been steady progress on this problem \cite{CohenPW19,BhattacharyaGW21,SaberiW21,KulkarniLSST22,BlikstadSVW23}, culminating in a recent work of \cite{BlikstadSVW24}, which presents a randomized algorithm that edge colors an online graph using $\Delta+o(\Delta)$ colors.
+Furthermore, when $\Delta=\sqrt{n}$, the results of \cite{CohenPW19,CohenW18} combine to show that no randomized online coloring algorithm can color using $\Delta+o(\sqrt{\Delta})$ colors.
+Thus, most of the focus has been designing algorithms for $\Delta=\omega(\log n)$ using $(1+o(1))\Delta$ colors.
+There has been steady progress on this problem \cite{AggarwalMSZ03,BhattacharyaGW21,SaberiW21,KulkarniLSST22,BlikstadSVW23}, culminating in a recent work of \cite{BlikstadSVW24}, which presents a randomized algorithm that edge colors an online graph using $\Delta+o(\Delta)$ colors.

 In this paper, we investigate the \emph{randomized greedy algorithm} which is a natural variation of the greedy algorithm.
 Given a set $\Gamma$ of colors, the randomized greedy algorithm $\mathcal{A}$ on input the online graph $G$ chooses the color of each arriving edge uniformly at random from the currently allowed colors for that edge, and leaves the edge uncolored if no colors are allowed.
 The algorithm is said to succeed if every edge is colored.
 The example in Figure~\ref{figure:tree} shows that the algorithm will fail if $|\Gamma|=\Delta+o(\sqrt{\Delta})$ (because the set of colors not used by the first $\Delta-1$ edges is likely to be disjoint from the set of colors not used by the second $\Delta-1$ edges.)